-While the cause of FMS remains elusive, many believe that certain events may trigger this syndrome’s onset.
-Some of the trigger suspects include viral or bacterial infections, automobile accidents, rheumatoid arthritis and tragic events (physical and psychological).
+While the cause of FMS remains elusive, many believe certain events may trigger this syndrome’s onset.
+Some trigger suspects include viral or bacterial infections, automobile accidents, rheumatoid arthritis and tragic events (physical and psychological).
 Many experts believe that an abnormally functioning central nervous system is at the root of FMS.
 Hormone and neurochemical imbalances are common findings during the medical evaluation of someone with fibromyalgia.
-The complexity of FMS may call for an entire medical team in the person’s care, including a rheumatologist, an endocrinologist and a neurologist.
+The complexity of FMS may call for an entire medical team in the person’s care, including a rheumatologist, an endocrinologist, and a neurologist.

-Physicians often have difficulty diagnosing FMS because its symptoms have a high degree of variability and they overlap with a long list of other conditions.
+Physicians often have difficulty diagnosing FMS because its symptoms have a high degree of variability and overlap with many other conditions.
 In 1990, the ACR listed two primary criteria for the classification of fibromyalgia.
-The first is a history of widespread pain involving all four quadrants of the body (right side, left side, above waist, below waist) for a minimum of 3 months.
+The first is a history of widespread pain involving all four quadrants of the body (right side, left side, above the waist, below waist) for a minimum of 3 months.
 The second criterion which points to FMS is the presence of pain in at least 11 of 18 tender points when touched or pressed.

-Following treatment, FMS clients should be instructed to take it easy for awhile.
+Following treatment, FMS clients should be instructed to take it easy.
 Soreness may be present the day after treatment, especially if trigger points were treated.
-After the massage, drinking plenty of water and soaking in a warm (not hot) Epsom salts bath, with a few drops of a muscle relaxing essential oil (such as lavender, bay laurel or white birch), can provide relief from soreness and promote restful sleep.
+After the massage, drinking plenty of water and soaking in a warm (not hot) Epsom salts bath with a few drops of a muscle-relaxing essential oil (such as lavender, bay laurel, or white birch) can provide relief from soreness and promote restful sleep.

 Editor’s Note: See the related article, “Fibromyalgia Part 2: Nine Massage Techniques”.